 These injections are proven to be useful in arthritis, frozen shoulder, trigger thumb/finger, carpal tunnel syndrome, bursitis, and meralgia paraesthetica.

 The purpose of viscosupplementation is to aid the lubrication of arthritic joints where the synovial fluid is often low or absent.
-By doing this, these injections can ease pain and increase function in those with arthritic or stiff joints.
+By doing this, these injections can ease pain and increase function in those with arthritic or stiff joints such as the knee, ankles, elbows and wrist/hand.

 The injection consists of an inert substance called hyaluronan, which helps to provide lubrication to the joint surfaces which in turns helps to reduce pain and improve the function of the joint.